codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

   <img width="400" src="images/cnn/resnet_accuracy_plot.png" title="Look into the image">
 </p>

-In the context of residual neural networks, a non-residual network may be described as a plain network
+In the context of residual neural networks, a `non-residual network` may be described as a `plain network`.

 ### Residual block